Tag Archives: shady city

 Chad finally stopped.

 “Sorry Bud,” he said.
-“I was just doing what the girl showed us.”
+“I was just doing what Julia showed us.”

 Buddy and Cooper shared an astonished look.
-“She didn’t fucking spit on it.”
+“She didn’t spit on it, bro.”

 “Mooooo,” Debs became restless.
 She took a few steps forward, almost knocking the bucket over.